PashavanBijlert/MuSkeMo/README.md

 # **MuSkeMo**

-Build and visualize musculoskeletal models in Blender.
+Build and visualize musculoskeletal models in [Blender](https://www.blender.org/).
+The plugin has been tested in versions between 3.0-4.1.

 To download: Click on the latest release on the right, and download "MuSkeMo.zip".
 The .zip file is used to install the plugin, but also contains a folder with utility functions (e.g., for OpenSim conversion).

 To install: In Blender, go to Edit > preferences > Add-ons and then click "Install...", and then select your downloaded zip file.
 Then type in "MuSkeMo" in the search bar of the addon window, and enable the plugin by pressing the check mark.
+If using Blender 4.2+, you may need to use the legacy installer.

 **Check out the [video tutorial on YouTube](https://www.youtube.com/watch?v=9eMm9YalXtg)**